 According to NIST, ABAC is defined as “an access control method where subject requests to perform operations on objects are granted or denied based on assigned attributes of the subject, assigned attributes of the object, environment conditions, and a set of policies that are specified in terms of those attributes and conditions.”

-With ABAC solutions, instead of being role-based, access to business-critical data is determined by attributes.
-These attributes are characteristics about the user, the data, or the environment, such as group, department, employee status, citizenship, position, device type, IP address, or any other factors which could affect the authorization outcome.
-Attributes can be sourced from protected applications and systems and can also be retrieved from any other data source, such as employee information from an internal HR system or customer information from Salesforce, databases, LDAP servers, or even from a business partner for federated identities.
+For example, using ABAC, access to business-critical data can be determined by attributes or characteristics of the user, the data, or the environment, such as group, department, employee status, citizenship, position, device type, IP address, or any other factors which could affect the authorization outcome.
+These attributes can be sourced from user identities, applications, and system resources, environmental attributes, they can also be retrieved from any other data source, such as IAM, ERP, PLM, employee information from an internal HR system or customer information from Salesforce, databases, LDAP servers, or even from a business partner for federated identities.

 ABAC can be used in conjunction with Role Based Access Control (RBAC) to combine the ease of policy administration which is what RBAC is well-known, with flexible policy specification and dynamic decision making capability that ABAC is renowned for.
 Combining RBAC and ABAC into a single hybrid ABAC / RBAC (ARBAC) solution can provide a future-ready identity and access management solution capable of designing and enforcing rules based on individual profiles and business environment parameters.
 For example, ARBAC can be applied to enforce mandatory access control based on certain attributes while still providing discretionary access control through supercharged roles known as ‘job functions’ that are profiled based on user employment types.
 Alternatively, ARBAC can also be applied to implement the risk-adaptable access control concept, where access permissions can be made mutually exclusive through rules pertaining to segregation of duties for example.